 The ultimate goal of a licensing program is driving the profitability of their brand through extending it into the selected product categories.
 It should be noted that the category choice should be in line with the brand’s values and its licensing strategy.
 It bears being said that licensing profits severely depend on the performance of the whole pipeline.
 Therefore, the need to monitor it is an obvious driver of success in the brand licensing business.

-One factor that makes licensors to lose track of the sales pipeline performance is not asking concrete questions that help to orient in the pipeline flow.
+One factor that makes licensors lose track of the sales pipeline performance is not asking concrete questions that would orient the team in the pipeline flow.
 As a result, this negligence puts them at risk of further missing important pipeline landmarks and bearing unnecessary losses.
 Depending on the current goals of a licensing program, the questions may be:

 Formulating the metrics against the set goals in advance will not only save licensors time and money but also help to clear their vision for their brands’ licensing activities.

 Undoubtedly, implementing and enforcing the brand’s licensing strategy is the key task of everyone in licensing teams.
 What many of them see as challenging is the fact that licensing strategies seldom remain constant throughout licensing journeys.
 Upon the development of licensed production, licensing strategy can change more than the brand might have thought in the beginning.
 For instance, it may first focus on maximizing licensing revenues and then switch to filling the freshly discovered market gaps with even newer products or increasing the consumer awareness.
 In this scenario, a brand will have to improvise and adjust their plan to the new circumstances.

 Regardless of how the strategy diverges from the initial plan, it’s imperative for licensors to properly communicate the changes to other stakeholders.
 This concerns both the actual changes and the changes that licensors anticipate to happen.
 Communication breakdown is the number one reason for brand licensing fiasco.
 Therefore, licensors should always seek to remain in direct touch with their licensing partners.